-- 1. Teach your child self-respect, respect for rules, respect for authority in the school and respect for the rights and property of others. - 2.
-Show a positive attitude toward school and toward your child's learning progress. - 3.
-Make certain your child attends school ALL DAY, EVERY DAY, except for serious emergencies or when his/her illness is debilitating or may be contagious. - 4.
-Know your child's school, the teachers and the administration, and the expected curriculum. - 5.
-Work closely with school personnel to solve any disciplinary or academic problems. - 6.
-Teach your child to dress properly and neatly and to be clean and well-groomed. - 7.
-Make sure the school has your correct/current home and work telephone numbers, home address, and at least two emergency contacts (name/number). - 8.
-Encourage your child to get personally involved in school activities by participating in extracurricular programs. - 9.
-Encourage your child to get plenty of sleep each night for him to do good schoolwork. - 10.
+- 1) Teach your child self-respect, respect for classmates, teachers, and administration, and respect for the school environment. - 2) Show a positive attitude toward school and toward your child's learning progress. - 3) Make certain your child attends school ALL DAY, EVERY DAY, except for serious emergencies or when his/her illness is debilitating or may be contagious. - 4) Know your child's school, the teachers and administration, and the expected curriculum. - 5) Work closely with school personnel to solve any academic or disciplinary concerns. - 6) Teach your child to dress properly and neatly and to be clean and well-groomed. - 7) Make sure the school has your correct/current home and work telephone numbers, home address, and at least two emergency contacts (name/number). - 8) Encourage your child to get involved in school activities by participating in extracurricular programs. - 9) Encourage your child to get plenty of sleep each night for him to do good schoolwork.

 If there is something that you want to know about school, if something has happened at school that worries you or your child, if there is a misunderstanding, or if you need more information for any reason, please ask anyone at the school and we are happy to help.